cuga-rajal/opensim_apple_arm64/README.md

 A patch must be applied to build this on arm64 or on a universal binary containing arm64.

 Download the file _bulletsim-glue-mac-arm64-x86\_64.patch_ from this repository and place it in this directory.
-This patch file contains changes for building for the arm64 architecture only.
+This patch file contains changes needed only for building the arm64 architecture.

 Apply the patch with the following: